The Grove Fort Story

 Grove Fort house and the small farm was purchased by my husband’s maternal grandmother, Mrs. Isabella Allen in approximately 1920s.

 She had 8 children, four sons - George, Davey, Willie and Hugh and 4 daughters -Tilly, Mariah, Victoria and Sarah.
 Times were hard and money was scarce.
 In 1919 when her last child was still in the womb, her husband, David and eldest son George, then aged about 14 years, went to America looking for work.
-Her husband died in America and never actually set eyes on his youngest child, a daughter Sarah.
+Her husband died in America and never actually got to meet his youngest child, a daughter Sarah.

 Her son George was unable to get home at the time of his father's death.
 He settled in America and had 2 sons and 4 daughters living around the Chicago area.
 He returned home briefly for a visit in 1964 and his 2 sons visited during National Service while they were stationed in Northern Ireland.